Yoonlimin/Car-Analytics/README.md

 Myat Min Phyo<br>

+## Official Plugins

 Currently, two official plugins are available:

-@vitejs/plugin-react uses Babel for Fast Refresh
+- @vitejs/plugin-react uses Babel for Fast Refresh
-@vitejs/plugin-react-swc uses SWC for Fast Refresh GitHub vite-plugin-react/packages/plugin-react/README.md at main · vitejs/...
+- @vitejs/plugin-react-swc uses SWC for Fast Refresh

+## Additional Resources

-The all-in-one Vite plugin for React projects.
-Contribute to vitejs/vite-plugin-react development by creating an account on GitHub. vite-plugin-react/packages/plugin-react/README.md at main · vitejs/...
+- GitHub vite-plugin-react/packages/plugin-react/README.md at main · vitejs/...
-Babel · Babel
-The compiler for next generation JavaScript
+- Babel - The compiler for next generation JavaScript
-GitHub
-GitHub - vitejs/vite-plugin-react-swc: Speed up your Vite dev serve...
-Speed up your Vite dev server with SWC.
-Contribute to vitejs/vite-plugin-react-swc development by creating an account on GitHub.
-GitHub - vitejs/vite-plugin-react-swc: Speed up your Vite dev serve...
+- GitHub - vitejs/vite-plugin-react-swc: Speed up your Vite dev server with SWC
-Rust-based platform for the Web – SWC
-SWC is an extensible Rust-based platform for the next generation of fast developer tools.
+- Rust-based platform for the Web – SWC - SWC is an extensible Rust-based platform for the next generation of fast developer tools.
 It's used by tools like Next.js, Parcel, and Deno, as well as companies like Vercel, ByteDance, Tencent, Shopify, and more.
-Rust-based platform for the Web – SWC